 If you want beaches, waterfront living, and a more urban coastal vibe, Tampa might be your city.
 If you want more space, more neighborhood variety, more affordable housing, world-class entertainment, and a community-driven lifestyle, Orlando could be the perfect fit.

-And if you are leaning toward Orlando, I would love to help you find the right neighborhood and the right home.
+And if you're leaning toward Orlando, I would love to help you find the right neighborhood and the right home.

 Choosing Orlando?